pxom/zuffy/README.md

 ## Setup

-It may work with other versions but zuffy has been tested with these versions:
+It may work with other versions but Zuffy has been tested with Python 3.11.9 and these library versions:

   Library    | Version  |
 | ---------- | :------: |